left logo alt text

 Local Transport

-Buses and private vehicles from Gaya; local transport within Kurkihar includes auto-rickshaws.
+Buses and private vehicles from Gaya Ji; local transport within Kurkihar includes auto-rickshaws.

 Nearby Stays